 This green enchilada recipe will become one of your mexican favourites at first bite.
 Imagine a tortilla filled with seasoned chicken meat, then covered with a creamy green sauce with hints of cilantro and jalapeno flavour, finally, topped with bubbling gooey cheese.
 You can even smell it!

 This post is in partnership with Chilli Gourmet.
 As always, all opinions and content are my own.

-It’s possible to make mexican green sauce at home, but in some countries is not easy to find fresh ingredients as tomatillos, cilantro o peppers.
-So you can buy a can or bottle of green sauce and just blend it with cream or you can also use plain tomatillo sauce and add other ingredients to make it richer.
+It’s possible to make mexican green sauce at home, but in some countries is not easy to find fresh ingredients such as tomatillos, cilantro o peppers.
+So you can use a store-bought tomatillo sauce and just blend it with the other ingredients or you can also use plain tomatillo sauce and add other ingredients to make it richer.
 I went with the second option and the sauce turned delicious.

 Enchiladas suizas ingredients